 Adventures in sewing - Making my own Swiffer Duster Refills

 I love to use Swiffer Dusters in my home.
 With that being said I take issue with the short life span the duster refills have and that you have to purchase refills often.
 I have been trying to find a more inexpensive and longer use alternative.
 I have multiple dusters in my home as I do not use the same one in the washroom as the rest of the home.
-My job has taught me a lot on cross contamination - I work for a cleaning company doing administrative work.
+I learned a lot in a past job working for a cleaning company about cross contamination.

 I did a search on the internet and found that you can make your own.
 I found a fantastic, easy tutorial with directions and pictures of each step.
 Here is the rub - I had never sewn before.
 I found that this to be intriguing and a simple project to do.
 So I went out and bought materials to do the project.
-I made two by hand and then proceeded to use a sewing machine.
-My sister-in-law, Laura has a sewing machine and she has lent it to me for the time being.
+I made two by hand and then proceeded to use a sewing machine for the third refill.